huri000/SwiftEntryKit/README.md

 SwiftEntryKit.display(entry: customView, using: attributes)
 ```

+### Swipe Out & Rubber Band - Demonstration

+Entries can be panned vertically (This ability can be enabled using the *scroll* attributes).
+Thefore it's only natural that an entry can be dismissed using a swipe-like gesture.
+Entries behave like a rubber band once they are panned toward their opposite direction.
+Demonstration follows:

 ### How to deal with the screen Safe Area:

 *EKAttributes.PositionConstraints.SafeArea* may be used to override the safe area with the entry's content, or to fill the safe area with a background color (like [Toasts](https://github.com/huri000/SwiftEntryKit/blob/master/Example/Assets/toasts.gif) do), or even leave the safe area empty (Like [Floats](https://github.com/huri000/SwiftEntryKit/blob/master/Example/Assets/floats.gif) do).

-SwiftEntryKit supports iOS 11.x.y and is backward compatible with iOS 9.x.y and 10.x.y, so the status bar area is treated the same as the safe area in earlier iOS versions.
+SwiftEntryKit supports iOS 11.x.y and is backward compatible to iOS 9.x.y, so the status bar area is treated as same as the safe area in earlier iOS versions.

 ### How to deal with orientation change: